gtk-rs/gtk4-rs/book/src/gobject_signals.md

 However, if we have custom objects, we might also add custom signals to it.
 So let us see how to do that.

-First, we `once_cell` to our dependencies.
+First, we add `once_cell` to our dependencies.
-With it, we can [lazily evaluate](https://en.wikipedia.org/wiki/Lazy_evaluation) expressions, which we often need for creating custom GObjects.
+With this, we can [lazily evaluate](https://en.wikipedia.org/wiki/Lazy_evaluation) expressions, which we often need for creating custom GObjects.

 ```toml
 [dependencies]